TIBCOSoftware/snappydata/docs/howto.md

 2. Create the configuration files **conf/servers**, **conf/locators**, **conf/leads** and mention the host names on which to start the server, locators, lead respectively.
 The packages template files (e.g. conf/servers.template) can be copied.
 3. Start the cluster using `sbin/snappy-start-all.sh`.
 SnappyData starts the cluster using SSH.

 <Note> Note: It is recommended that you set up passwordless SSH on all hosts in the cluster.
-Refer to the documentation for [cluster configuration](configuration#configuring-ssh-login-without-password) for more details.
+Refer to the documentation for more details on [installation](install/#install-on-premise) and [cluster configuration](configuration).
 </Note>

 <a id="howto-job"></a>